Marketing Plans & Budgets

 • Dates to review progress

-It takes time to develop a marketing plan, but it’s important because it ties all of your activities to tangible goals.
 It’s also a great opportunity to focus on the future, generate new ideas, and inspire your team.
 Even a simple plan is better than none, but when you invest more effort upfront, you’ll have a better roadmap toward your goals.

 Best Case Neutral Case Worst Case